YakubMordon/YakubMordon/README.md

 🎓 Currently studying at the National University "Lviv Polytechnic."

-🎉 Successfully completed the "Practical C#" course!
+🎉 Successfully completed the "Practical C#" course and Meta React Native Specialization!

-⌛  At the moment, I am taking the Meta React Native Specialization series of courses.
+⌛  At the moment, I am taking the Meta Front-End Specialization series of courses.

 ---